Bob-HL/Blazor.WebAPIs/README.md

 3. Register services; ```builder.Services.AddBlazorWebAPIs();```.
 Alternatively, you can register the needed indivitial API, ex. ```builder.Services.AddWebStorage();```

 # IndexedDB APIs
+**Warning:** If Key/AutoIncrement definition is changed, the object store will be re-created and data will be lost.

 It is based on [idb](https://github.com/jakearchibald/idb).

 Inherit from ```IndexedDb```: